Name: VEGETABLE CROPS

 Individual official test

-There will be two partial exams for continuous assessment.
-Each exam will consist of 10 short questions.
-Theoretical concepts will be mainly evaluated.
-A minimum mark of 4 is required to can count with the marks obtained in other activities.
+There will be two partial examinations of continuous elimination evaluation.
+Each examination will consist of 10 short questions.
+Mainly theoretical concepts will be evaluated.
+It is made average from 4.

 70 %